 Portable air conditioners are such popular items, especially with the increasing heat.
 However, as portable and beneficial as these air conditioners are, they can be done and need some maintenance.
 That includes draining them.

-How long you drain your portable AC will mainly depend on how humid your place is.
+How long you drain your portable AC depends on how humid your place is.
 If your room is very humid, you may have to drain your portable AC as often as every 8 hours.
 But this is only if it’s very humid.
-If you are in a dry area, you may rarely need to drain your AC.
+You may rarely need to drain your AC if you are in a dry area.

-I will be discussing more on this topic below, so read on to find out more.
+I will discuss this topic more below, so read on to find out more.

 How Often Do You Have to Drain a Portable Air Conditioner?